 Teaser bet

 Similar to a parlay, a teaser involves stringing together multiple sides or totals.
-Where the bets differ is that teaser allows you to manipulate the sportsbook-offered numbers by 6, 7 or 10 points.
+Where the bets differ is that a teaser allows you to manipulate the sportsbook-offered numbers by 6, 7 or 10 points.
 Because bettors receive more favorable numbers (for example, a team listed as a 10-point favorite becomes a 3-point favorite in a 7-point teaser), sportsbooks require bettors to pay for the adjusted odds in the form of reduced payouts.

 Futures bet